Jennifer Singer, Executive Director, CFRE

 Jennifer Singer helped co-found The Friendship Club in 1995.
 She served in several roles as The Friendship Club grew and became the Executive Director in 2004.
 Jennifer was raised in Nevada County and is a graduate of Nevada Union High School.
 Jennifer received a degree in Communication from the University of Colorado at Boulder and is working toward her master’s degree in non-profit administration from the University of San Francisco.
 Jennifer has a Certified Fund Raising Executive (CFRE) credential and is a graduate of the Nevada County Leadership Institute.

-Dena Valin has over 13 years of experience in nonprofits working with at-risk youth.
+Dena Malakian has worked with nonprofits serving at-risk youth since 2000.
 She is a Nevada County native and graduate of Nevada Union High School.
 She returned to the area in 2004 and became the Executive Director of Big Brothers Big Sisters of Nevada County, which she helped develop and grow over eight years to serve twice the number of children.
-Dena has her doctoral degree in Educational Leadership, where she focused her research on school-based mentoring.
-She has extensive experience in inter-agency collaboration, program development and evaluation, and is excited to focus on these areas in her work with The Friendship Club.
-She is also a Big Sister mentor to her Little Brother of over eight years and serves on the Board of Directors of the Center for Nonprofit Leadership of the Sierras and on the Nevada County Adult and Family Services Commission.
+Dena holds a Bachelor’s degree in Psychology and Anthropology, a Master’s degree in Social Ecology, and a Doctoral degree in Educational Leadership, where she focused her research on mentoring.
+She has extensive experience in inter-agency collaboration, program development and evaluation, and is focuses on these areas in her work with The Friendship Club.
+She currently serves on the Advisory Board for NEO, and is a commissioner on the Nevada County Adult and Family Services Commission.

 Cindy Hintz was born & raised in California.
 She holds degrees in both English and Commercial Interior Design.
 Upon graduation, Cindy began her career as a design coordinator, growing into a full-fledged project manager for over 15 years.
 She worked overseas in Singapore, leading the design team effort for a 220,000 sq. ft. headquarters building for a Silicon Valley Company.
 Cindy relocated to Nevada City from the bay area in 2007.
 She became involved as a volunteer in Soroptimist International Nevada City, and served on the board for four years.
 It was that service that ignited a passion for non-profit work, with a special focus on improving the lives of women and girls.
-Email: CindyH@friendshipclub.org

 Mary Collier founded The Friendship Club in 1995.
 At the time, she was the coordinator of the Pupil Assistance Liaison Program (PAL) in the Nevada City School District.
 This program paired disadvantaged elementary students from single parent homes with students from the local high school for mentoring and friendship.
 The girls in the PAL Program, on the verge of entering the tumultuous years of adolescence, expressed a deep desire for more interaction with positive female role models.
 Mary designed a curriculum to specifically address the challenges facing young women from disadvantaged backgrounds and launched The Friendship Club as a year-round program in 1997.
 In 2004, she received Sierra Nevada Children’s Services award for service to Nevada County children.
 She retired as executive director of The Friendship Club in 2004 and now devotes her time to writing grants for the organization.